 How land is used is a key to a clean environment.
 Spokane's own Riverfront Park is the perfect showplace of this idea.
-Replacing carbon-puffing trains with spirit-enhancing trees is the ideal of a "green economy" that can promote business while it enhances the environment.
-The City's Urban Forestry program improves life in the city while it contributes to a clean environment for insects, birds, animals, and humans alike.
+It replaced carbon-puffing trains with spirit-enhancing trees, the ideal of a "green economy."
+We can promote business while enhancing the environment.
+For example, the City's Urban Forestry program improves life in the city, while it contributes to a clean environment for insects, birds, animals, and humans alike.